What Nursing School Questions Should You Ask Admissions Advisors?

 6. How Soon Can I Start the Program?

-The answer to this nursing school question depends mainly on your academic background and motivation to pass any prerequisites and entrance exams to apply successfully.
+The answer to this nursing school question depends mainly on your academic background and motivation to pass any prerequisites and entrance exams.
 If you majored in a scientific discipline, you may not need to take as many prerequisites as someone with a Bachelor of Arts in Marketing, for example.

-Prerequisites are available through the University of St. Thomas; your admissions counselor can work with you to enroll in those courses, develop strategies to boost your GPA if it’s just below the minimum requirement and keep you on track to pass them on a timeline that aligns with your target start date.
+Keep in mind that prerequisites are available through the University of St. Thomas; your admissions advisor can work with you to enroll in those courses, develop strategies to boost your GPA if it’s just below the minimum requirement and keep you on track to pass them on a timeline that aligns with your target start date.

-Once you complete the prerequisites and pass the HESI Admission Assessment exam, you can choose from one of three start dates per year — January, May or August.
+Once you complete the prerequisites and pass the HESI or TEAS exam, you can choose from one of three start dates per year — January, May, or August.

 7. Is Coursework Available Online?